fakedebar/TimesTable/README.md

 # TimesTable

-Times table calc using C#
+# Its a simple times table using C#